Bullseye198/DiscoverMars/README.md

 # DiscoverMars

-App that connects to the NASA API and shows photos from Mars that was taken by Mars Rover. :)
+App that will connect to the NASA API and show photos from Mars that was taken by Mars Rover. :)

 What we will use:
 JetPack Navigation,